Student Complaint Procedures

 Discrimination Complaint Procedure

-Any UTHSC student , who believes that he or she has been discriminated against on the basis of race, color, sex, religion, national origin, age, disability or veteran status is encouraged to use the procedures outlined below for the resolution of his or her complaint.
+Any UTHSC student who believes that he or she has been discriminated against on the basis of race, color, sex (including sexual orientation, gender identity), sexual harassment, sexual assault, and sexual violence, pregnancy, marital status, parental status, religion, national origin, age, disability or veteran status is encouraged to use the procedures outlined below for the resolution of his or her complaint.

-Complaints of discrimination should be directed to the UTHSC Office of Equity and Diversity (OED), 920 Madison Avenue, Memphis, Tennessee 38163 (telephone: 901-448-2112 [voice], 901-448-7382 [TTY]).
+An online form to lodge a formal discrimination of harassment complaint can be found at http://www.uthsc.edu/hr/employee-relations/forms/uthsc-complaint-form.pdf.
+University policy prohibits retaliation against any person who in good faith opposes a practice which he or she believes to be discriminatory or who participates in an investigation of a complaint.
+Complaints of discrimination should be directed to the UTHSC Office of Equity and Diversity (OED), 910 Madison Avenue, Memphis, Tennessee 38163 (telephone: 901-448-2112 [voice], 901-448-7382 [TTY]).
 Complaints must be put in writing and filed within 300 calendar days of the alleged discriminatory action.
 In certain circumstances, at the discretion of OED, complaints filed outside of this time limit or that are not put in writing may be investigated.

 - Employees and students are encouraged to attempt to resolve a complaint through the administrative structure of the employment unit or academic department.
 OED will provide assistance to the complainant, employment unit, and/or academic department in order to resolve the complaint.